Computing the Geometric Intersection Number of Curves: Abstract

 \section{Abstract}

 The geometric intersection number of a curve on a surface is the minimal number of self-intersections of any homotopic curve, i.e. of any curve obtained by continuous deformation.
-Likewise, the geometric intersection number of a pair of curves is the minimal number of intersections of any homotopic pair.
-Given two curves represented by closed walks of length at most $\ell$ on a combinatorial surface of complexity $n$ we describe simple algorithms to compute the geometric intersection number of each curve or of the two curves in $O(n+ \ell^2)$ time.
-We also propose an algorithm of complexity $O(n+\ell\log^2\ell)$ to decide if the geometric intersection number of a curve is zero, i.e. if the curve is homotopic to a simple curve.
+Given a curve $c$ represented by a closed walk of length at most $\ell$ on a combinatorial surface of complexity $n$ we describe simple algorithms to (1) compute the geometric intersection number of $c$ in $O(n+ \ell^2)$ time, (2) construct a curve homotopic to $c$ that realizes this geometric intersection number in $O(n+\ell^4)$ time, (3) decide if the geometric intersection number of $c$ is zero, i.e. if $c$ is homotopic to a simple curve, in $O(n+\ell\log\ell)$ time.
+The algorithms for (2) and (3) are restricted to orientable surfaces, but the algorithm for (1) is also valid on non-orientable surfaces.

+To our knowledge, no exact complexity analysis had yet appeared on those problems.
+An optimistic analysis of the complexity of the published algorithms for problems (1) and (3) gives at best a $O(n+g^2\ell^2)$ time complexity on a genus $g$ surface without boundary.
+No polynomial time algorithm was known for problem (2) for surfaces without boundary.
+Interestingly, our solution to problem (3) provides a quasi-linear algorithm to a problem raised by Poincar\'e more than a century ago.
+Finally, we note that our algorithm for problem (1) extends to computing the geometric intersection number of two curves of length at most $\ell$ in $O(n+ \ell^2)$ time.